The District Energy System services the Cheakamus Crossing neighbourhood.

 The Resort Municipality of Whistler (RMOW) has conducted a study to look at energy efficiency in the District Energy System.
 We selected six volunteer homes and collected data for a six month period (from January 1 to June 30, 2016).

-This study replaces a canceled BC Hydro study intended to examine district energy systems across various BC jurisdictions.
-The purpose of the study was to determine how these systems perform relative to standard electric baseboards.
+This study replaces a cancelled BC Hydro study intended to examine district energy systems across various BC jurisdictions.
+The purpose of the study was to determine how these systems perform relative to an electric boiler system and to standard electric baseboards.

 The study involved the installation of monitoring equipment on the heating systems in six Cheakamus Crossing townhomes to collect information on how energy is consumed for space heating and domestic hot water.
 Results were reported back to Council on January 24, 2017.

 Home Information Packages

 Whistler Development Corporation (WDC) retained the services of Conasys Home Information Systems to provide homeowners in Cheakamus Crossing with unit-specific guides.

 Access the customized home owner information package at homeinformationpackages.com.

 The RMOW collects annual user fees for the District Energy System on a quarterly basis.
 Residents of the Cheakamus Crossing neighbourhood can expect to receive their bills shortly after the end of each quarter on April 1, July 1, September 1 and December 31.